Some Examples

 $file_data = base64_encode($file_data);

-// Data package
+// Data packet

 $package_data = array(